-Advancing GH002, our injectable 5-MeO-DMT product candidate, into clinical development
+Advancing GH002, our injectable 5-MeO-DMT product candidate, and GH003, our intranasal 5-MeO-DMT product candidate into clinical development

-We believe our injectable 5-MeO-DMT product candidate, GH002, has the potential to be an attractive therapeutic option in patients with underlying airway or pulmonary disease or in situations where it is difficult to assure that the GH001 inhalation is performed adequately, such as in acute psychiatric emergency care situations where a patient may be unable to properly use an inhalation device.
-GH002 is currently in preclinical development and we anticipate advancing GH002 into clinical development in indications within our focus area of psychiatric and neurological disorders.
+We believe our injectable 5-MeO-DMT product candidate, GH002, has the potential to be an attractive therapeutic option, e.g., in patients with underlying airway or pulmonary disease or in situations where it is difficult to assure that the GH001 inhalation is performed adequately, such as in acute psychiatric emergency care situations where a patient may be unable to properly use an inhalation device.
+GH003 is our 5-MeO-DMT product candidate formulated for administration via a proprietary intranasal administration approach.
+GH002 and GH003 are currently in preclinical development and we anticipate advancing GH002 and GH003 into clinical development in subpopulations and confined use scenarios within our focus area of psychiatric and neurological disorders.